zwebber12c/GMUExchange/README.md

    Registered and non-registered users can browse products by entering keywords into a search bar.
 The page displays the results after      the search button is clicked.
    Not included in this submission: Results can be filtered by category (and subcategory if the main category is miscellaneous), class      name, professor, and price.
 Users are provided options for filters to narrow down results.

-We implimented the post a product and search scenario this week.
+*We implemented the post a product and search scenario in HW 3.